 Effective January 1, 2017 the District has entered into an agreement to outsource some of its fire-fighting and emergency medical personnel, lease four (4) ambulances and related equipment, and to contract out its ambulance billing services for a period of five (5) years ending on December 31, 2021.
-As consideration, the District has agreed to a minimum annual payment and a secondary threshold amount for each of the five years, as follows:
+The future minimum lease payments consist of a fixed amount plus 4.00% emergency medical services billing commission fee.
+The fixed payment amounts are as follows: